microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 Contribute to the playbook repo anything that is:

 * related to the fundamentals
-* could be publicly visible (avoid confidential info)
+* can be publicly visible (avoid confidential info)
 * generally applicable (not specific to internal processes)
 * short code snippets or links to OSS repos (no large code assets)